TUDelft-PRIME-Books/Linear-Algebra/Chapter7/OrthoBase.md

 ## Orthogonal projections revisited

-In {numref}`Subsec:GeomLinTrans:Proj`, we have already briefly touched upon orthogonal projections in higher dimension.
+In {numref}`Subsection %s <Subsec:GeomLinTrans:Proj>`, we have already briefly touched upon orthogonal projections in higher dimension.
 Now that we know about orthogonal bases, we can make this more concrete.
 Let us start with a general definition of the orthogonal projection.

 :::{prf:definition}
 :label: Dfn:OrthoBase:OrthoProjection